weishi10141993/waffles/scripts/README.md

 make install

+If some error appears during the installation related with Roofit, just disable it by adding the command -Droofit=OFF on the cmake.

 After that, everytime you login, you need to source Root, or you can edit env.sh and add this command:

 source ../root_install/bin/thisroot.sh